-On 4th October, upon an invitation from human rights organisations such as ACAT France, Amnesty International France, FIDH – International Federation for Human Rights the Russie-Libertés association and Collectif Euromaidan France, representatives of the Open Dialog Foundation took part in a Paris forum and concert “for our freedom and yours” (pour votre liberté et pour la nôtre).
+On 4th October, upon an invitation from human rights organisations such as ACAT France, Amnesty International France, FIDH – International Federation for Human Rights the Russie-Libertés association and Collectif Euromaidan France, representatives of the Open Dialogue Foundation took part in a Paris forum and concert “for our freedom and yours” (pour votre liberté et pour la nôtre).

 “For our freedom and yours” – this was the banner the Russian poet, journalist and human rights campaigner Natalya Gorbanyevska adopted when she was marching in 1968 on the Red Square in Moscow, during the invasion of the Warsaw Pact against Czechoslovakia.
 As the organisers note – today the slogan is equally apt in the context of the war in the east of Ukraine.